BOX OFFICE SHOWTIMES

 Simplifying with a color code

-The foundation is straightforward; I suggested we make use of universal symbolic conventions like green, yellow and red.
+The foundation is straightforward; I suggested we make use of universal symbol conventions like green, yellow and red.
 And build up from there.

 October 2017 - February 2018